Mounjaro vs Zepbound: Two Brand Names for Tirzepatide

 Overview

-Mounjaro and Zepbound are both once-weekly injectable pens manufactured by Eli Lilly containing tirzepatide, the first dual GIP and GLP-1 receptor agonist.
-Mounjaro received FDA approval in 2022 for type 2 diabetes, while Zepbound was approved in 2023 specifically for chronic weight management.
-Both use the same dose range (2.5-15 mg) and identical injection devices — the distinction is purely regulatory and affects how doctors prescribe them and how insurers cover them.
+Mounjaro and Zepbound are two separate FDA-approved, once-weekly injectable pens manufactured by Eli Lilly, both containing tirzepatide, a dual GIP and GLP-1 receptor agonist.
+Mounjaro received FDA approval in 2022 for type 2 diabetes; Zepbound was approved in 2023 for chronic weight management.
+Both use the same dose range (2.5–15 mg) and identical injection devices — the distinction is purely regulatory and affects how each is prescribed and covered.
+Weight Method does not dispense or prescribe either brand-name product; our program provides compounded tirzepatide through licensed providers and U.S.-licensed pharmacies.
+Whether tirzepatide is appropriate for you is a decision made by a licensed provider based on your individual medical profile.

 Key Fact

-Mounjaro and Zepbound are both tirzepatide by Eli Lilly.
-Mounjaro: approved for type 2 diabetes (May 2022).
-Zepbound: approved for weight management (November 2023).
-Same molecule, same dosing (2.5-15mg weekly), different FDA indications.
+Mounjaro and Zepbound are both tirzepatide products from Eli Lilly.
+Mounjaro: FDA-approved for type 2 diabetes (May 2022).
+Zepbound: FDA-approved for chronic weight management (November 2023).
+Same molecule, same dosing (2.5–15 mg weekly), different FDA-approved indications — and both are different from Weight Method's compounded program.

 Mounjaro